 That is not to say that Marković isn’t interested in cultural issues at all.
 The plot, in the present tense, focuses on the most recent meeting of the three women where they decide who to curse and who to lift from misfortune.
 Interwoven into their debates are memories of the past, of attempts to make it in Berlin, of memories of Belgrade and Sarajevo.
 As it turns out, the book offers its readers a layered discourse about speech and memory.
 The invention of the power to erase someone from public memory alone is a powerful metaphor for the way memory is constructed.
 Shoshana Felman, in one of the most striking essays I have read this year, suggests that women cannot have an autobiography, inasmuch as an autobiography entails confession.
 Women can only testify – and this is a process that implies (and demands) readers, other women, others who read that autobiography and thus make it real.
 “We might be able to […] access our story only indirectly – by conjugating literature, theory, and autobiography together.”
 That is a very clear description, I think, of what Marković does here.
 She creates a montage of voices and references – in part the book is an actual montage, of her text and bits and pieces of ads, billboards and other noises, centering around that central metaphor of the possibility to be entirely erased from memory.
 So how do we deal with it, we speak, we speak and we listen, we read and we share.

-As always, if you feel like supporting this blog, there is a “Donate” button on the right.
-If you liked this, tell me.
+I’m sorry for the brevity of this review and its shortcomings, but I haven’t been well.
+As always, if you feel like supporting this blog, there is a “Donate” button on the left and this link RIGHT HERE. 🙂 If you liked this, tell me.
 If you hated it, even better.
 Send me comments, requests or suggestions either below or via email (cf. my About page) or to my twitter.)